COOL-cohort/COOL-site/docs/tutorials/tutorial-input-formats.md

 $ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.functionality.CsvLoader sogamo sogamo/table.yaml sogamo/dim_test.csv sogamo/test.csv datasetSource
 ```

 The command indicates that we use the CsvLoader to load the sogamo dataset.

 `sogamo`:(required)  the name of the cube, a unique dataset name under the cube directory

-`sogamo/table.yaml`:(required) tha path to the table.yaml that describes the table schema
+`sogamo/table.yaml`:(required) the path to the table.yaml that describes the table schema

 `sogamo/dim_test.csv`:(required) the path to the dimension file

 `sogamo/test.csv`:(required) the path to the raw data that is in csv format

 `datasetSource`:(required) the name of the cube repository that stores the converted dataset

 </TabItem>